Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 To show how to actually install a package, we continue with our `GROMACS-2022.5-cpeGNU-23.09-PLUMED-2.9.0-noPython-CPU.eb` example.

-If all needed EasyBuild recipes are in one of the repositories, all you need to do to install the package is to run
+If all required EasyBuild recipes are in one of the repositories, all you need to do to install the package is to run